 Cognitive behavioural therapy (CBT)

 A low dose is started at first and may need to be increased over time.
-It is slow to take effect - the low starting dose is to allow you to tolerate the medicine more easily.
-If higher doses are started immediately they can make you tired and sleepy.
+It is slow to take effect - the low starting dose is to allow people to tolerate the medicine more easily.
+If higher doses are started immediately they can cause tiredness and sleepiness.
 It can therefore take a couple of months of gradual dose increases before the medicine really works.

 The aims of preventative treatment are to reduce the number of headaches, or reduce their severity, or both.
 So, with treatment, the headaches may not go completely, but they will often develop less often and be less severe.
 Any headache that does occur whilst taking preventative medication may also be eased better than previously by a painkiller.

 It is often difficult in retrospect to say how well a preventative treatment has worked.
 Therefore, it is best to keep a headache diary for a couple of weeks or so before starting preventative medication.
 This is to record when and how severe each headache was, and also how well it was eased by a painkiller.

 Then, keep the diary going as you take the preventative medicine to see how well things improve.
 The headaches are unlikely to go completely, but the diary may show a marked improvement.